lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 > ## Using the Small Group Library
 >
-> Use the Small Group Library to compute the number of PC groups of order smaller of equal to `64`.
+> Use the Small Group Library to compute the number of PC groups of order smaller or equal to `64`.
 How many groups of order smaller or equal to `64` are not PC groups?
 > > ## Solution
 > > ~~~
 > > gap > Sum( List( [1 ..
 64], i-> Size( AllSmallGroups( i, IsPcGroup ) ) ) );
 > > 585
-> > There is one group of order less or equal to 64 that is not a pc group, i.e. the trivial group.
-> >
 > > ~~~
 > > {: .source}
+> > There is one group of order less or equal to 64 that is not a pc group, i.e. the trivial group.
 > {: .solution}
 {: .challenge}